Join Climate Corps Education Outside!

 Climate Corps Education Outside (CCEO) is a 9-month AmeriCorps Fellowship program that offers emerging science and climate protection educators and leaders unparalleled professional development and training as they drive cutting-edge environmental solutions and advance science education in public schools, outdoors.
 We transform school gardens into lush, living laboratories, and use these laboratories to activate student learning.
 Climate Corps Education Outside engages our AmeriCorps cohort to bring this service to 13,000 students in the Bay Area.

-The Climate Corps Education Outside (CCEO) program serves public elementary schools in San Francisco, South San Francisco, and San Mateo county.
+The Climate Corps Education Outside (CCEO) program serves public elementary schools in the Bay Area.
+This particular positions is located in Milbrae.
 As a CCEO Fellow, you will lead garden-based science and environmental literacy education at a school for 9 months and work with students in grades K-5, serving a high percentage of low-income children and many English-language learners.
 CCEO fellows must be committed to social justice and have cultivated or be willing to cultivate cultural competence and humility.

-The position starts on September 1st, 2020 and ends on May 31st, 2021.
+The position starts in fall, 2020 and ends on May 31st, 2021.
 While this is a one year commitment, we strive to maintain consistency for our school sites and encourage and prioritize applicants who can make a 2 year commitment to their schools.*

 As a CCEO Fellow, you will: